This well-honed sports car is a delight to drive.

-Handling is superlative with impressive grip and balance, which make the car super-responsive and fun to drive.
+Handling is superlative, with impressive grip and balance, which makes the car super-responsive and fun to drive.

 The ride is very firm but not too punishing.

-The cabin has a premium ambience, but the button overload takes getting used to.
+The cabin has a premium ambience, but the button-overload controls take getting used to.

-Opening or closing the well-insulated power top takes 10 seconds, even on the move up to 43 mph.
+Opening or closing the well-insulated power top takes 10-seconds and can be done even on the move, up to 43-mph.

 The frunk, or front trunk, is a bonus.

 A 718 Spyder version is powered by a 414-hp, 4.0-liter six-cylinder, along with sportier suspension tuning.

 FCW and BSW are only optional, and AEB is not available.